semplicejs/watch/doc/rules.md

 }
 ```

-Then nodemon detects changes, but what causes nodemon to restart?
+Then sempliceWatch detects changes, but what causes sempliceWatch to restart?
 The ignored files or the watched files?
 Which wins?

 ```js
 var files = ['server/foo.coffee', 'server/app.js'];